Understanding Grief: Coping with Loss and Knowing When to Seek Help

 Increased abdominal pressure due to pregnancy, obesity, coughing, heavy lifting, or straining during bowel movements

-Hiatal hernias are more common in women, people who are overweight, and those over the age of 50.
+Hiatal hernias are more common in being female or assigned female at birth, people who are overweight, and those over the age of 50.

 To diagnose a hiatal hernia, your doctor may perform one or more of the following tests: